sharpsan/Cipher-Java/README.md

 # Cipher-Java

 ### Running .jar from terminal
-In your terminal, use `cd` and change to whatever directory your jar is stored, then type: `java -jar BasicCipher.jar`
+1. Open terminal and `cd` to whatever directory the jar is stored
+2. Type: `java -jar BasicCipher.jar` to run